Steady-state analysis of the Join the Shortest Queue model in the Halfin-Whitt regime: Proving tightness

 where $e^{(i)}$ is the infinite dimensional vector where the $i$th element equals one, and the rest equal zero.
 The generator of the CTMC encodes the stationary behavior of the chain.
-Exploiting the relationship between the generator and the stationary distribution can be done via the following lemma, which is proved in Section~\ref{app:gzlemma}. \begin{lemma} For any function $f: S \to \R$ such that $\E \abs{f(Q)} < \infty$,
+The relationship between the generator and the stationary distribution can be exploited via the following lemma, which is proved in Section~\ref{app:gzlemma}. \begin{lemma} For any function $f: S \to \R$ such that $\E \abs{f(Q)} < \infty$,

 \end{lemma} By choosing different test functions $f(q)$, we can use \eqref{eq:bar} to obtain stationary performance measures of our CTMC.
-For example, we are able to prove the following using rather simple test functions. \begin{lemma} \end{lemma} \begin{proof} Fix $M > 0$ and let $f(q) = \min \big( M, \sum_{i=1}^{\infty} q_i\big)$.
-Then
+As an example of the idea, we are able to prove the following using simple test functions. \begin{lemma} For any $n \geq 1$ and $\lambda \in (0,1)$,